Category:

 • Third-party integrations: Connects with Salesforce, Slack, Google Drive, and other business tools.

-• Centralized storage: Keeps all contracts in one secure, searchable location so nothing gets lost.
+• Centralized contract storage: Keeps all contracts in one secure, searchable location.

 Ironclad is a solid choice for businesses that need a full-featured contract management system, but it might not be the right fit for everyone.